Miss Barbara Chisholm

 In many ways she was a traditionalist - she would quote W.H.
 Auden's Epistle to A Godson:

-Saner those classrooms which I sat in
+Dare to call any permissiveness An educational success?
+Saner those classrooms which I sat in Compelled to study Greek and Latin.

 She was also an educational innovator.
 She widened the curriculum at all levels, appointed a full-time school counsellor in 1965, introduced audio-visual resources, and encouraged open-plan lessons with team teaching and group work before this was widespread.
 In 1967 she experimented with allowing senior girls to wear their own clothes rather than the school uniform.